geothachankary/airport-explorer-book/mapping/display/display-airports.md

 }
 ```

-Let's run our application again, and in the browser and pass the `handler=airports` query string:
+Let's run our application again and in the browser and pass the `handler=airports` query string:

 ![](geojson.png)